Still's Disease (cont.)

-- What are symptoms and signs of Still's disease?
+- What are Still's disease symptoms and signs?

 - What is the frequency of Still's disease and its features?

-- What research is being done on Still's disease?
+- What is the treatment for Still's disease?

-- What is the outlook (prognosis) with Still's disease?
+- What is the prognosis of Still's disease?

 Many patients with Still's disease develop markedly elevated white blood cell counts, as if they have a serious infection, but no infection is found.
-Low red blood counts (anemia) and elevated blood tests that indicate inflammation (such as sedimentation rate, C-reactive protein, and ferritin) are common.
+Low red blood counts (anemia) and elevated blood tests that indicate inflammation (such as erythrocyte sedimentation rate or ESR, C-reactive protein, and ferritin) are common.
 However, the classic blood tests for rheumatoid arthritis (rheumatoid factor) and systemic lupus erythematosus (antinuclear antibodies) are usually negative.